Build This Now

 Human-like Agents

-Personality patterns for Claude Code agents: reasoning out loud, admitting uncertainty, weighing trade-offs, asking follow-up questions.
+Personality patterns for Claude Code agents: reasoning out loud, admitting uncertainty, weighing trade-offs, asking follow-ups.
+A CLAUDE.md block to paste in.

 Problem: Claude Code agents come back robotic.
 Generic answers.
 None of the careful judgment a senior dev would put on the table.